sajidhamdard/system-design/Load-Balancer.md

 ---

-If you want, I can give you:

-* **Sample NGINX config for health checks + weighted balancing** OR
-* **Nginx + Apigee hybrid architecture**

-Would you like one? (optional)

-Excellent — now you’re stitching **everything together** beautifully.
-Let’s clean up this entire landscape in your mind, once and for all.

----

 ## **First — What is Service Discovery?** *(Why do we even need it?)*

 When you build **microservices**, the number of services and their instances (replicas) can dynamically change: